grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 # Aspects of value objects design

-There are few aspects of design of value objects that I still need to mention to give you a full picture.
+In the last chapter, we examined the anatomy of a value object.
+Still, there are several more aspects of value objects design that I still need to mention to give you a full picture.

 ## Immutability

 I mentioned before that value objects are usually immutable.
-Some say immutability is the core part of something being a value (e.g. Kent Beck goes as far as to say that 1 is always 1 and will never become 2), while others don't consider it as hard constraint.
+Some say immutability is the core part of something being a value (e.g. Kent Beck goes as far as to say that 1 is always 1 and will never become 2), while others don't consider it as a hard constraint.
 One way or another, designing value objects as immutable has served me exceptionally well to the point that I don't even consider writing value object classes that are mutable.
 Allow me to describe three of the reasons I consider immutability a key constraint for value objects.

 ### Accidental change of hash code